Finland Finnish Museum of the Deaf, Kuurojen Museohttp://www.kuurojenmuseo.fi/?lang=en

 The Finnish Museum of the Deaf preserves the cultural heritage of the deaf in Finland.
-The museum is part of the Finnish Labour Museum Werstas.
+It is located in the Lighthouse, the headquarters of the Finnish Association of the Deaf in Helsinki.
+The Museum operates as part of the Finnish Labour Museum in Tampere.

 History of the museum

 The idea of collecting materials related to the past of the deaf in Finland arose as early as the early 20 century.
 John Sundberg was a travelling advocate of the Finnish Association of the Deaf, founded in 1905, and a journalist for the association's magazine Kuurojen Lehti.
 He had been told that museums depicting the history of deaf education existed in Paris and Leipzig, which inspired him to start planning for a similar museum in Finland.

 The time of the foundation of the museum has been estimated on the basis of the donations given by Fritz and Maria Hirn to the museum in 1907.
 The Hirns were students of Carl Oscar Malm, the founder of deaf education in Finland, and they donated to the museum photographs and materials dating back to their school years.
 The museum collections increased gradually and the first exhibition, Carl Oscar Malm's museum room, was opened to the public for the first time on 12 February 1915.

 Functions of the museum